 Courses will generally be taken by students in the middle stages of their programs and should be of difficulty level sufficient to detract "drop-ins".
 A "C" level course may be offered in several occupational programs within a broad area such as business or agriculture.
 The "C" priority, however, should also be used for courses within a specific program area when the criteria for "B" classification are not met.
 A "C" level course should provide the student with entry-level job skills.
-Some examples of "C" level courses are: Soils, Principles of Advertising, Air Transportation, Clinical Techniques, Principles of Patient Care, Food and Nutrition, Sanitation/Safety, Small Business Management, Advanced Keyboarding, Technical Engineering.
+Some examples of "C" level courses are: Advanced Keyboarding, Air Transportation, Clinical Techniques, Food and Nutrition, Principles of Advertising, Principles of Patient Care, Sanitation/Safety, Small Business Management, Soils, and Technical Engineering.